Post Job

 Crew members assist in the overall daily operations of a business, including restaurants, hotels, resorts, and other industries needing a large workforce.
 Crew members' duties include attending on a customer's needs, processing payments, taking orders, and handling sanitation services.
 Crew members should have excellent time-management skills and ability to multi-task, especially for the fast-paced operations.
 They must also adhere to the safety standards and procedures as required by the business.
 Crew members should also report incidents and escalate concerns from the clients to the management as needed.

-As far as similarities go, this is where it ends because a cook/server responsibility requires skills such as "kitchen equipment," "allergies," "mathematics," and "stoves."
+While similarities exist, there are also some differences between cook/servers and crew member.
+For instance, cook/server responsibilities require skills such as "kitchen equipment," "allergies," "mathematics," and "stoves."
 Whereas a crew member is skilled in "cleanliness," "basic math," "english language," and "excellent guest."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A Mexican Food Cook works at restaurants or similar establishments that specialize in Mexican cuisine.
 Their responsibilities revolve around cutting meat and vegetable in portions, cooking and preparing according to company menu and guidelines, monitoring the supply of ingredients, and maintaining the cleanliness of work areas.
 There are also instances where they must delegate tasks among staff, coordinate with managers, and resolve order problems.
 Mexican Food Cooks must work while adhering to the company and the government's health and safety regulations and standards.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that cook/server responsibilities requires skills like "pos," "mathematics," "customer complaints," and "quality food."
-But a mexican food cook might use skills, such as, "food handling," "patients," "food service," and "mixers."
+For example, resumes show us that cook/server responsibilities requires skills like "pos," "mathematics," "customer complaints," and "quality food."
+But a mexican food cook might use other skills in their typical duties, such as, "food handling," "patients," "food service," and "mixers."

 A kitchen cook prepares food for customers.
 Kitchen cooks help devise new menu items and methods of cooking.
 Their duties are to prepare food before the arrival of guests, manage employees in the kitchen, and season food according to recipe needs.
 They assist other cooks during the food assembly process, estimate food consumption, and organize preparation.
 They keep records and accounts of food purchases, prepare any necessary sauce before the meal service begins, and so on.
 As kitchen cooks, they must excel in organizational skills, verbal communication, culinary arts, and kitchen equipment.
 They should be equipped with knowledge of international cuisines, butchering, and basic computational skills.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a cook/server is likely to be skilled in "kitchen equipment," "allergies," "cooking food," and "quality food," while a typical cinder crew worker is skilled in "hand tools," "drive-thru," "tongs," and "mowing."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a cook/server is likely to be skilled in "kitchen equipment," "allergies," "cooking food," and "quality food," while a typical cinder crew worker is skilled in "hand tools," "drive-thru," "tongs," and "mowing."